Privacy Policy

 Our website uses the Storylane service (https://www.storylane.io) to embed interactive product demos and presentations.
 The provider is Storylane, Inc., based in San Francisco, USA.

-We have deactivated all tracking functions on Storylane and activated the setting “Disable IP tracking on demos” so that no IP addresses or other personal tracking data are collected when using the embedded demos.
+We have deactivated all tracking functions at Storylane and activated the setting "Disable IP tracking on demos" so that no IP addresses or other personal tracking data are collected when using the embedded demos.

-Further information can be found in our consent banner, which you can open by clicking on the “Cookie Settings” button in the footer of the website.
+Further information can be found in our consent banner, which you can open by clicking on the "Cookie settings" button in the footer of the website.

-Data transfer and recipients
+Data sharing and recipients

-• in the event that the transfer is necessary in accordance with Art.
-6 (1) lit. c GDPR, there is a legal obligation, in particular if this is necessary due to binding requirements (e.g. in the context of tax audits by the tax authorities), official inquiries, court orders and legal proceedings for the purpose of pursuing or enforcing legal rights, and
+• in the event that the transfer is necessary pursuant to Article 6(1)(a). c GDPR where there is a legal obligation, in particular where this is necessary for the prosecution or enforcement of legal claims due to binding requirements (e.g. in the context of tax audits by the tax authorities), official inquiries, court orders and legal proceedings, and

-• insofar as this is permitted under Article 6 (1) (f). b GDPR is necessary for the processing of contractual relationships with you or for the implementation of pre-contractual measures that are carried out at your request.
+• insofar as this is permitted under Article 6(1)(a). b GDPR is necessary for the processing of contractual relationships with you or for the implementation of pre-contractual measures taken at your request.

 Transfer to a third country